romenrg/romenrg.github.com/source/_posts/2015-03-16-10-plus-1-valuable-lessons-i-learned-from-my-failed-startup.markdown

 date: 2015-03-17 19:53
 comments: true
 categories: [Entrepreneurship, Teaching]
 description: "Being a founder of an early-stage tech startup involves lots of uncertainties.
-Bad decisions may reduce our chances of succes.
+Bad decisions may reduce our chances of success.
 In this article I share 10 valuable lessons I learned during the two years I led Vocabulary Notebook, my failed startup.
 By reading it I hope you may avoid some of the mistakes I made."
 keywords: failures, entrepreneurship, startups, lessons learned, building companies, software companies, leadership, postmortem
 twitterimg: "/images/nomad_wide_800pxwidth.png"
 ---